DevWannabe-dot/algorithm-nexus/README.md

 <!-- Index -->
 # scientific-codes
-Multiple programs I've wrote on top of my study journey, be it physics, maths or chemistry.
+Multiple programs I've wrote on top of my study journey, be it physics, maths, computer science or chemistry.
 <!-- Usage -->
 # USAGE
 #### analyticDecompositionV.c